nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    able to accomplish most of the tasks faster using commands than using the mouse.
 4. Installing a new update shall not in any way, modify or erase existing data and value from the previous version, and the new update should be compatible with the data produced earlier within the system.
-5. Should be able to store notes in English language, and provisions shall be made to support all languages.
+5. Should be able to store notes in English language.
+Note that support for other languages is not in scope.
 6. The system should be able to handle notes with at most 1000 lines without any noticeable decrease in performance, so that users can keep extensive notes on their mentees.
-7. The user should not lose any data if the system exits prematurely.
+7. The user should not lose any data if exit command is triggered by the user.
 8. The system should be able to reply to the prompt or command from the user within 3 seconds.
-9. The system should be intuitive to use for a mentor professor.
+9. The system should be logical to use for a mentor professor.
 10. Should ensure personal data privacy and security of data access.
-11. Software testing will require the use of automated testing.
-The test will be deleted after successful implementation of the software system.
+11. While the software should be accessible for colour-blind or vision impaired mentors, this goal is out of scope for Notor 1.4 due to time constraints.

 --------------------------------------------------------------------------------------------------------------------